nerding-it/resume/README.md

 ### Actionscript 3

-Play as two kangaroos trying to traverse the outback.
-*Kangaroo Country* is a 2D game built built in Actionscrpt 3 for Programming 12.
-Game features two fully completed levels.
-More levels can be easily added by using a Tile Map Editor.
+*Kangaroo Country* is a 2D side-scrolling game built in Actionscrpt 3.
+Game features two fully completed levels where you play as two distinct characters in-order to solve platforming puzzles.
+As levels are imported from JSON based Tile Editor files, more levels can be dynamically added and created by others.

 ## Fox Hole